One Week in Jordan Itinerary

 Long Drive to Wadi Rum

 In the afternoon we drove to Wadi Rum.
 It’s about a 4 or 5 hour drive.
 There are a few gas stations to stop at along the way that will have bathrooms.
 Try to arrive in Wadi Rum before sunset.
 The lights on the roads outside of Amman are bad to nonexistent, and the roads aren’t always the best, and also the drivers aren’t always the best, so it’s not very safe.
 Plus you’ll want to see the dessert lit up in all its sunset glory.
-It’s incredible.
+It’s an incredible Jordan road trip experience!

 We parked in the hotel’s gated parking lot, loaded ourselves and our luggage into one of their trucks, and took a bumpy ride into the desert where we were escorted to our luxury tent.